ProjectPythia/pythia-foundations/_sources/appendix/how-to-contribute.md

 ## Contributing a new Jupyter Notebook

 If you'd like to contribute a Jupyter Notebook to these materials, please reference our [template](template) viewable on the next page.
-This template is available to you in `appendix/template.ipynb` if you've cloned the repository, or available as a download [directly from GitHub](https://github.com/ProjectPythia/pythia-foundations/raw/main/appendix/template.ipynb).
+This template is available to you in `appendix/template.ipynb` if you've cloned the [source repository](https://github.com/ProjectPythia/pythia-foundations), or available as a download [directly from GitHub](https://github.com/ProjectPythia/pythia-foundations/raw/main/appendix/template.ipynb).

-Basic instructions on how to build the JupyterBook locally can be found on the README page of the book's [source repository on GitHub](https://github.com/ProjectPythia/pythia-foundations).

 ## Building the site